Aurora, Colo. – UCHealth is excited to name Elizabeth (Liz) B. Concordia as President and CEO beginning September 2, 2014.

 “The individual hospitals and clinics within UCHealth have already seen important improvements in quality and safety while adding innovative new treatments,” said George Hayes, Memorial Hospital CEO.
 “Liz’s experience will enable her to continue integrating UCHealth’s academic medicine with our community hospitals, allowing the very best of both to positively impact all of our patients throughout the Rocky Mountain Region.”

 UCHealth is a Front Range health system that delivers the highest quality patient care with the highest quality patient experience.
-UCHealth combines Memorial Hospital, Poudre Valley Hospital, Medical Center of the Rockies, Colorado Health Medical Group, and University of Colorado Hospital into an organization dedicated to health and providing unmatched patient care in the Rocky Mountain West.
+UCHealth combines Memorial Hospital, Poudre Valley Hospital, Medical Center of the Rockies, UCHealth Medical Group, and University of Colorado Hospital into an organization dedicated to health and providing unmatched patient care in the Rocky Mountain West.
 UCHealth partners with the University of Colorado School of Medicine and numerous community organizations to provide care.
 Separately, these institutions can continue providing superior care to patients and service to the communities they serve.
 Together, they push the boundaries of medicine, attracting more research funding, hosting more clinical trials and improving health through innovation.

 Contact: Dan Weaver (720) 848-7852 or Dan.Weaver@UCHealth.org